keptn/keptn.github.io/content/docs/0.8.x/operate/install/index.md

     keptn install
     ```

 * The **Control Plane with the Execution Plane (for Continuous Delivery)** allows to implement [Continuous Delivery](../../../concepts/delivery/) on top of *quality gates* and *automated operations* use cases.
+Please not that for this use-case [Istio](https://istio.io) is required as well, as this is used for traffic routing between blue/green versions during deployment.
 To install the control plane with the execution plane for continuous delivery, execute:

     ```
     keptn install --use-case=continuous-delivery